ageorge95/LEAF-chia-plot-check-organiser/README.md

 You can now put a delay between each challenge check; usefull when the HDD where the plots are located is also beeing farmed.

+### IMPORTANT

+v1.4+ is NOT backwards compatible with the older versions !

 # Feedback/ Contribution
 - Please post any issues you encountered or any feature requests in the issues tab.
 - Also, feel free to contribute to the tool's development with a PR.